What is a lindy exchange?

 How do I get there?

 See our Google map for the nearest car parking and bicycle parking to the venues.
+There's some more details on transport below:

 Cambridge is largely flat, making bikes a popular way of getting around.
 Check our map for the nearest cycle parking to each venue.
 Don't forget your bike lights in the evenings.